SquareBracketAssociates/101-OOP/index.md

 # Starting with interaction

-The purpose of this mini project is to define a little network simulator.
+The purpose of this mini-project is to define a little network simulator.
  If you understand well basic object-oriented concepts, you can skip this part of the book even if this is fun to code a little simulator and in particular its less guided extensions.

 <!inputFile|path=Chapters/SimpleLan/Simple-LAN-Definition.md!>